NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 {: artwork-align="center" }

-The elapsed time *t* in {{eq1}} MUST NOT include periods during which *cwnd* has not been updated due application-limited behavior (see {{app-limited}}).
+The elapsed time *t* in {{eq1}} MUST NOT include periods during which *cwnd* has not been updated due to application-limited behavior (see {{app-limited}}).

 Depending on the value of the current congestion window size *cwnd*,